SimonTheFool/docker_fs_project/README.md

 Currently, I don't think I have enough time to write a lot of code about user.<br>
 But DDD do need at least to subdomain.
 (To indicate that different group are working together.)<br>
 However, I do not have enough time for this.
-So temperarily, this part will not be implemented.
+So temperarily, this part will not be implemented.<br>

 #### `Fruit` subdomain
   - `domain` layer: `fruit`(aggregate root), `fruitName`, `fruitDescription`(value object),`FruitCreated`(domain event)